phasorpy.phasor#

 Return complex multiplication of two phasors.

-Complex multiplication can be used, for example, to convolve two signals such as exponential decay and instrument response functions.
+Complex multiplication can be used, for example, to convolve two signals, such as exponential decay and instrument response functions.

 - Parameters: